 Examples of vegan protein sources (USDA Database):

-1 cup oatmeal with flax and hemp seeds and 1 banana: 13 g protein
+flax or hemp seeds, walnuts, and 1 banana: 13-16 g protein

 2 mini-sliders from Beyond Meat: 15 grams